If you’re planning to build a Web or mobile app, I’m going to show you how to do it much faster and much more effectively by using the MVP approach.

 You might already know that one of the reasons why startups fail is the product-market fit.

-This is why your main goal is to build a really rough version of your app to arrive to the market as fast as possible and check how many users you can attract.
+This is why your main goal is to build a really rough version of your app to arrive on the market as fast as possible and check how many users you can attract.

 If you find enough users to make it a sustainable business, that means your idea is worth implementing.